 In this post I’m going to explore my experiences with injury and my views on injury causation and prevention 🙂

-As a runner and triathlete, I often find myself falling into the mindset of ‘endurance sport therefore endurance training’.
+As a runner, I often find myself falling into the mindset of ‘endurance sport therefore endurance training’.
 To an extent this is true, if you want to do an Olympic Distance Triathlon, and you don’t train doing long rides, swims and runs, it’ll without a doubt be tougher than you anticipate.
 However, doing the cardio never seems to be a problem for us lot, because the reason we do this crazy stuff is because bizzarely enough we get pleasure in doing so.

-I have had a total of 5 breaks to my bones over the years (I’m 18), I have hyper mobility in my pelvis, chronic back problems (a vertebrae moved outwards meaning it is unstable and causes them compression of joints), patellofemoral pain syndrome in both knees and the frequent flare ups of my illiotibial bands in both legs.
+I have had a total of 5 breaks to my bones over the years (I’m 18), I have hyper mobility in my pelvis, chronic back problems (a vertebrae moved outwards meaning it is unstable and causes compression of joints), patellofemoral pain syndrome in both knees and the frequent flare ups of my illiotibial bands in both legs.
 Writing all of these out actually makes me embarrassed because the causation and prevention of many of these niggles and injuries is simple.
 It is hard to do a lot cardio without muscle, however the lack of muscle in certain places is the root of my problems.
 I always used to skip the strength sessions and any form of conditioning, because I found it boring and didn’t see results.
 The muscle in my back wasn’t supporting my spine, and a ripple effect of overuse of certain muscles to compensate for lack of muscle in other places occurred.

 I started a yoga class, and it was hard and at first when I went to the novice classes I struggled to do most of it.
 To be honest, I didn’t expect much different, 10 years of neglect to my body wouldn’t be undone instantaneously.
 But over time I have found myself capable of more complex yoga, and it has become a fundamental part of my training.